BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

 - for a virtual tracker: the memory mapped file providing data for a virtual tracker is removed by windows due to inactivity of the sender

 After detecting a loss of connection a configurable timeout period is used (`connection_timeout`), allowing two possible outcomes:
-- the connection is reestablished within the timeout period: motion compensation is continued (and the next potential connection loss resets the timeout period)
+- the connection is re-established within the timeout period: motion compensation is continued (and timeout period gets reset for the next potential connection loss)
 - the connection stays lost and motion compensation is automatically deactivated.
 At that point you get an audible warning about connection loss.
   - If you try to reactivate and the tracker is available again, motion compensation is resumed (without the need for tracker re-calibration)
   - Otherwise, the error feedback is repeated and motion compensation stays deactivated.
 When using a virtual tracker and having connection problems, you can use the MMF Reader app (see below) to cross check existence and current output values of the memory mapped file used for data exchange.